The Big Hangover: Plot

 Law school student David Maldon is hired by a prominent law firm.
-At a birthday party for the senior partner, John Belney, his erratic behavior causes Belney's beautiful daughter, Mary, to accuse David of being drunk.

-He is not.
-David suffers from a rare malady, "liquor recoil", causing him to become intoxicated at the mere taste of alcohol.
-He hallucinates during these episodes, and Mary, a psychoanalyst, is fascinated at the way David even imagines a talking dog.
+At a birthday party for the senior partner, his erratic behavior causes Belney's beautiful daughter Mary to accuse David of being drunk, but he is not.
+David suffers from a rare malady called "liquor recoil" that causes him to become intoxicated at the mere taste of alcohol.
+He hallucinates during these episodes, even imagining a talking dog, and Mary, a psychoanalyst, is fascinated with the phenomenon.

 City attorney Carl Bellcap is threatening a lawsuit against the firm over the eviction of a Chinese family from their apartment.
 David intervenes, saving the day, but firm partner Charles Parkford had been responsible for the eviction and is now livid.
-Parkford slips wine into David's soup, then enjoys watching the younger man make a public spectacle of himself.
+Parkford slips wine into David's soup and then enjoys watching the David make a public spectacle of himself.
+David later rebukes Bellcap at the dinner and the others at the table are aghast, but Bellcap admits that he has been wrong and supports David.

-At law school graduation, David surprises his colleagues by submitting his resignation, deciding to work instead for Bellcap and the city.
-Mary hates to see him leave the family firm, but respects David's values and has also fallen in love.
+At law-school graduation, David surprises his colleagues by submitting his resignation, deciding to work instead for Bellcap and the city for meager pay.
+Mary hates to see him leave the family firm but respects David's values, and she has fallen in love with him.